macalinao/preston/README.md

 Anything more complicated than the use cases above should use a filter.
 A filter is a function which modifies the query.
 Filters are applied to the query before the parameters listed above are.
-There are several filters built into `mongoose-restifier`, which will be listed below.
+There are several filters built into `restifier`, which will be listed below.

 #### Comparison Filters
 These are modeled off of the [MongoDB Comparison Query Operators](http://docs.mongodb.org/manual/reference/operator/query-comparison/).